Stm-70/NW-helpers/firewall.config/readme.md

-# Networker Firewall Rules RH based Linux
+# Networker Firewall Rules for firewald

 Networker is using a portmapper which is listening on port 7937/tcp and open ports additional for communication.